KyleAMathews/blog/src/pages/2023-09-08---some-notes-on-local-first-development/index.md

 Figma, Superhuman, and Linear are good examples of pioneering startups in the local-first paradigm — they have gotten a lot of attention recently for their fast, multiplayer UX — and all rely on local-first ideas and bespoke sync engines.

-For many builders, the way to differentiate their work is to make their apps very fast and multiplayer.
+Many builders now see local-first as a key way to differentiate their applications.

-A number of devtool startups are now productizing local-first ideas making it easier for the next generation of startups to emulate pioneering local-first products.
+In response to this demand for tooling for fast multiplayer apps, a number of devtool startups are now productizing local-first ideas which will make it far easier for local-first to get broad adoption.

+There's also this sense that the Cloud has gotten too complicated.
+Local-First is one the many avenues people are exploring to attempt to simplify our application stack.

-## How big will local-first become?
+## How big will Local-First Become?

 Local-first tools are focused on solving real-time sync, multiplayer collaboration, and offline use cases.
 Largely because those are the most difficult problems to solve with today's standard API layers.
 I’ve built several real-time features and it was really hard!

-Most companies using local-first run it alongside traditional cloud-first approaches.
+Most companies using local-first tech run it alongside cloud-first approaches.

-Something like a collaborative text editor might have the text editor built with local-first methods but the account information built using a traditional CRUD model.
+Something like a collaborative text editor might have the text editor built with local-first methods but the account information built using an API CRUD model.

-I’ve chatted with a number of developers who—frustrated at maintaining the homegrown bespoke sync systems they wrote—are replacing it with new local-first tooling.
+I’ve chatted with a number of developers who — frustrated at maintaining the homegrown bespoke sync systems they wrote — are replacing it with new local-first tooling.
 The tooling feels a lot better and having standard primitives make it easier to build great experiences.

 Local-first is developing  into an ecosystem similar to authentication services but for handling data and features that need to be real-time / collaborative / offline.